 - High quality renders are produced (slow turnaround)

 - Animation output – final deliverable Full HD 1080p 25fps MP4 file

 Simple Online Approval

 We’ll ask you to provide feedback through our simple online video sharing platform, allowing you to propose unlimited changes until you’re 100% happy with the result.
-We ask that you provide feedback within five working days but faster feedback will help smooth and accelerate production.
+Fast feedback will help smooth and accelerate production.

 Common elements of the process

 Each project poses it’s own challenges with it’s own set of tasks.
 Some of the most common parts of the production process are summarised below.

 If we’re writing the script for you, we’ll delve deeper into your audience and message.
 If you’re providing the first draft or final copy of the script, we’re happy to help refine the message, making it more conversational or punchy to suit the anticipated visuals.

 This AV (Audio Visual) script may include written step-by-step guidance on the proposed animation and details of the graphics and text that should appear as an overlay.